Baseledger/baseledger-proxy/ops/testnet/docker_ufw_ports_fix.md

 5. reboot the machine if ports accesible

-6. if reboot, docker start both proxyapp and blockchainapp containers
+6. if reboot, docker start both proxy_app and blockchain_app containers since they stopped after the restart

 7. docker exec baseledger-node_blockchain_app_1 baseledgerd start